Claim Ryanair Flight Delay Compensation

 UK Regulated Flights

 During the Brexit transition period, the UK copied the EU flight protection regulations into law.
 When claiming under the UK regulation, the maximum you can receive in Ryanair flight delay compensation is £520.
-This does depend on how long your flight was and the duration of the delay.
+This does depend on the distance travelled and the duration of the delay.

 Any flight from a UK or EU regulated airline that arrives or departs from the UK or EU is covered under these regulations.
-Connection flights from the same airline are also covered, especially if a delay caused you to miss them, so you can claim Ryanair flight delay compensation for connecting flights too.
+Connecting flights from the same airline are also covered, especially if a delay caused you to miss them, so you can claim Ryanair flight delay compensation for connections too.
 Airlines that are not registered in the UK or EU are not covered, so you may not be able to claim flight delay compensation in the same way from them.

 Why You Can Claim